-The 7 BTL Activities That Actually Move Numbers (And the 3 That Just Look Good in a Deck)
+The 7 BTL Activities That Actually Move Numbers (and 3 That Do Not)

 The 7 BTL Activities That Actually Move Numbers